angzhou/char_img_gen/README.md

 # char-img-gen

-Experiment to generate images from font file.
+Experiment to generate images from font files.

 The images that are generated are used in CNN training.